gabrieltal/chess/README.md

 * I want to add functionality to look back at each move by clicking on the move history so you can cycle through the entire game you played and look over your moves.

-* Add tests, just got a basic MVP functionality going, but I need to add tests.
+* Add more tests, only have basic model movement tests set up.